agnibha-chatterjee/CS5600/practicum2/README.md

 - **WRITE**: Upload a file from the client to the server.
 - **GET**: Download a file from the server to the client.
 - **RM**: Delete a file or folder on the server.
+- **LS**: List files and directories on the server with permissions in symbolic form.
 - **Permissions**: When creating a file via `WRITE`, specify `ro` (read-only) or `rw` (read-write).

 ## Directory Structure